 Undergraduates apply for PELP online directly with the Office of the University Registrar.
 Graduate students apply through their Graduate Program Staff Coordinator and should allow additional processing time in order to obtain Graduate Adviser and Graduate Studies approval.
 Professional students apply through their professional school.

 A non-refundable application fee of $70.00* is charged to the student's account when placed on PELP.
-This fee is identical to the fee charged when a student withdraws and is required to submit a Readmission Application to return to the university.
+The $70.00 fee is identical to the fee charged when a student withdraws and is required to submit a Readmission Application to return to the university.

 * Educational Opportunity Program (EOP) eligible students are not required to pay the PELP application fee.

-A notation of the PELP will not be made on a student’s transcript if placed on PELP prior to the first day of instruction.
-Students placed on PELP on or after the first day of instruction will have a notation of this leave placed on the official transcript.
+Students placed on PELP prior to, on, or after the first day of instruction have a notation of this leave placed on their official transcript.

 Students returning from PELP are considered continuing students and readmission to the university is guaranteed.
 It is expected that students resume their regular academic work during the following or agreed-upon term and must satisfy any holds placed on their registration.
 Only Graduate and Professional students may request extensions to or reductions of PELP.
 Such requests should be completed through the graduate department or the professional school Dean's office.

-Undergraduate students must check Schedule Builder for their registration pass appointmentsand all students returning from PELP must register prior to the Registration Freeze.
-Failure to return is a break in registration and a Readmission Application and the readmission fee will be required to return to the university.
+Undergraduate students must check Schedule Builder for their registration pass appointments and all students returning from PELP must register prior to the Registration Freeze.
+Failure to return is a break in registration and a Readmission Application and the readmission fee is required to return to the university.

-With the exception for the Sierra Institute, students are not eligible to enroll in concurrent courses through UC Davis Extension or earn academic credit at UC Davis during the time of their leave.
+With the exception of the Sierra Institute, students are not eligible to enroll in concurrent courses through UC Davis Extension or earn academic credit at UC Davis during the time of their leave.
 Students who earn academic credit at other institutions to transfer that credit to UC Davis are subject to the rules concerning transfer credit.
-However, the intent of this program is to suspend academic work - students are encouraged to carefully evaluate the desirability of continuing any academic work during PELP.
+However, the intent of this program is to suspend academic work; students are encouraged to carefully evaluate the desirability of continuing any academic work during PELP.

-From Financial Aid: Students who participate in the UC Davis Planned Educational Leave Program (PELP), cancel/withdraw or are dismissed from UC Davis at any time of the academic year may be required to repay financial aid.
-If loans were accepted as part of financial aid, the 6-month grace period before having to repay loans will be reduced by the amount of time on PELP or other leave from the university.
+From Financial Aid.
+Students who participate in the UC Davis Planned Educational Leave Program (PELP), cancel/withdraw or are dismissed from UC Davis at any time of the academic year may be required to repay financial aid.
+If loans were accepted as part of financial aid, the six-month grace period before having to repay loans is reduced by the amount of time on PELP or other leave from the university.

 After completing the online PELP form, all student loan borrowers (e.g., Perkins, USL, Emil Mrak, etc.) must complete exit loan counseling with Student Accounting.
 Contact Student Accounting at 530-752-5870 with any questions and students are required to update address(es) using SISWeb to ensure that important information can be delivered.

 Students considering PELP should review their account balance and ensure that it is accurate and paid in full.
 Any credit balance may not be available for four-eight weeks after separation.
-For account balances, go to MyBill or Contact an Expert by email.
+For account balances, see MyBill or Contact an Expert by email.

-Davis SHIP coverage for students who submit a PELP application with the Office of the University Registrar prior to the first day of the term will terminate once the new term begins.
-More information regarding continued SHIP eligibility or a refund of SHIP fees is available from Davis SHIP, or call Insurance Services at Student Health & Counseling Services 530-752-6055.
+Davis SHIP coverage for students who submit a PELP application with the Office of the University Registrar prior to the first day of the term terminates once the new term begins.
+More information regarding continued SHIP eligibility or a refund of SHIP fees is available from Davis SHIP, or call Insurance Services at Student Health & Counseling Services at 530-752-6055.